Klalena/data_stories_of_alena.github.io/_posts/2020-08-11-The-Euler-Project.md

 ### Approach

-I began by defining the functions to check whether the number is increasing, decreasing,  and bouncy. `IsIncreasing` and `IsDecreasing` functions input a number, check  whether the above-noted conditions are met, in which case the functions return `True` and `False` otherwise.
+I began by defining the functions to check whether the number is increasing, decreasing,  and bouncy. `IsIncreasing` and `IsDecreasing` functions input a number and check  whether the above-noted conditions are met, in which case the functions return `True` and `False` otherwise.

 ```python
 def IsIncreasing(num):
     """
     Input: number
     Output: Boolean -- True when the number is increasing